Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Notes and Todo.md

 - Modeled Many-To-Many Relationship
 - Hierarchical Relationships

 Khalid warns about using Hierarchical relationships as it can have adverse impact on Performance of SQL Query.
+Later, Khalid wrote this excellent blog post explaining how to use Common Table Expressions (CTEs) for working with tables with recursive data like Manager / Employee as part of organization hierarchy.
+Blog can be found at [Recursive Data With Entity Framework Core and SQL Server](https://khalidabuhakmeh.com/recursive-data-with-entity-framework-core-and-sql-server)

 ### [Postman - Configure Postman API tests in Azure DevOps](https://dotnetthoughts.net/how-to-configure-postman-api-tests-in-azure-devops/)